Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 ### Current Heart Rate Variability

-A very simple way to determine the current overall HRV is to simply make the difference between the last 2 beats, but this proved to be a very unstable measurement, again due to the inherent variability of HRV.
+A very easy way to determine the current overall HRV is to simply make the difference between the last 2 beats, but this proved to be a very unstable measurement, again due to the inherent variability of HRV.
 So just like HR, the linearly weighted moving average of the last 10 seconds of measurements is taken.

 ### Maximum Heart Rate